Drakkar-Software/OctoBot/docs/source/pages/Using-a-webhook-with-OctoBot.rst

 #.
 In OctoBot configuration, add the webhook service.
 #.
-To set up you webhook through internet
+To set up your webhook configuration

    * Option 1: If your OctoBot is not exposed to the Internet you have to :
     - enable ngrok